intel/intel-technology-enabling-for-openshift/README.md

 In this project, we provisioned RHOCP 4.14 on a bare-metal multi-node cluster.
 For details about the supported RHOCP infrastructure, see the [Supported Platforms](/docs/supported_platforms.md) page.

 ### Provisioning Intel hardware features on RHOCP
+If you are familiar with the steps mentioned below to provision the accelerators, you can use [One-Click](/one_click/README.md) solution as a reference to provision the accelerator automatically.

+Follow [Setting up HabanaAI Operator](/gaudi/README.md) to provision Intel Gaudi AI accelerator.

 Please follow the steps below to provision the hardware features
 1. Setting up [Node Feature Discovery](/nfd/README.md)
 2. Setting up [Machine Configuration](/machine_configuration/README.md)